-We’ll discuss important changes in relation to adult usage.
+We’ll discuss important changes in relation to adult AED operation.

-This section covers the usage of AED in children younger than 8 years including infants.
+This section covers the changes in AED, in children younger than 8 years including infants (under 1yr age).

-Well discuss about pads placement and Energy selection in pediatric age group under 8 yrs)
+Well discuss about pads placement and Energy selection in pediatric age group.

 You must make yourself familiarized with the specific model available with your facility.

 Some AED models come with separate pads designed for use with children which can deliver smaller dosages as needed for kids.

 Other models may ask you to use the same adult pads on children with a slight change in regards to placement on the body.

 Regarding placement, if you think adult pads will overlap if placed in a similar manner to adults, you may place one pad on the front of the chest and the other on the back of the chest.

 Check the image above to understand the placement as marked on the pads.